 We’re not big fans of navel-gazing, but like our good friends at Lawfare, we’ve seen a pretty sharp rise in the more quantifiable ways of tracking our impact and our readership over the past weeks and months.
 In the past two weeks, we set a new record with close to 900,000 page views in a fourteen-day span.
 That number does not include readers who access our content through our media partners.
 For example, we partnered with Foreign Policy and Newsweek in co-publishing and republishing Just Security articles, which resulted in hundreds of thousands of additional page views for those pieces on our partners’ media platforms during the same time period.
+[Update: Since early March, we have also established a partnership with The Atlantic to republish select pieces.]
 Finally, news media references to our articles for Jan-Feb 1 include the following outlets (and authors of the respective Just Security article):

 Agence France Press (Andy Wright); Associated Press (Adam Cox); The Atlantic (Robert Litt); The Atlantic (Jameel Jaffer); Atlantic (Steve Vladeck); Bloomberg (Marty Lederman); CBS (David Cole); CNN (David Cole); Foreign Policy (Oona Hathaway and Sarah Weiner); The Guardian (Oona Hathaway and Sarah Weiner); The Guardian (Beth Van Schaack); The Hill (Steve Vladeck); Huffington Post (Steve Vladeck); The Intercept (Jake Laperruque); The Intercept (Steve Vladeck); New Republic (Marty Lederman); New York Times (Ryan Goodman); New York Times (James Hathaway); New York Times (Marty Lederman); New York Times (Steve Vladeck); Politico (Kate Brannen); Quartz (David Cole); Quartz (David Cole-2); Rolling Stone (David Cole); Rolling Stone (David Cole-2); Rolling Stone (Tom Ginsburg and Aziz Huq); Rolling Stone (Rick Hills); Rolling Stone (Jay Shooster); Reuters (Steve Vladeck); Slate (Kate Brannen); Slate (David Cole); Slate (David Cole-2)’ Slate (Jay Shooster); Vox (Marty Lederman); Washington Post (Adam Cox); Washington Post (David Cole); Washington Post (Marty Lederman); Washington Post (Kate Brannen); Washington Post (Jay Shooster); Washington Post (Nelson Tebbe, Richard Schragger, and Micah Schwartzman).